 1B: FINGERINGS TO GIVE US MORE SHIFTING TIME

-We can choose our fingerings according to the rhythm of a passage, in such a way as to give us the most time possible for the shifts.
+When all the notes are fast, we will have to shift fast, but when only some of the notes are fast we can very often can choose our fingerings according to the rhythm of a passage, in such a way as to give us the most time possible for the shifts.
 When the note preceding a shift is a “long note” it is easier to steal time for the shift than when the shift comes after a “short note”.
 In other words, it is usually a good idea, especially in faster passages, to do our shifts and string crossings before the short notes (= after the long notes), because that is when we have the most time.
 Immediately after the short note is when we have the least time, so any movement done after the short note will have to be done quickly (see Fast Playing).
 For this reason, dotted rhythm passages often benefit considerably from a little more thought as to which fingerings to use.
 Using “standard” fingerings, and/or shifting “only when we need to” (at the last minute) can cause us to get tangled up.

 In the following scale passages, even though the sequence of notes is identical in the three examples, we need to do a different fingering for each one if we want to avoid unnecessary “panic” shifting.
-Of course in sight-reading we may not have time to work out the most ergonomic fingering, which is why sight-reading difficult music can be quite unrewarding.
+Of course in sight-reading, we may not have time to work out the most ergonomic fingering, which is why sight-reading difficult music can be quite unrewarding.

 The repertoire is full of examples where we can put this principle to good use.
 It doesn’t only concern dotted rhythms: we simply want to shift where we have the most time.
 In the repertoire example below, by shifting on the rests (as indicated) we are giving ourselves much more time to do the shifts than if we were to shift after the short notes.